 Locals have grown accustomed to the various public transportation methods and think nothing of hopping on a bus or the subway and then walking to their destination.
 Visitors are generally wary of the New York transit system and can quickly become confused by all the ways to get around the city.

 Figuring out how to get around New York City really is not rocket science, but it will take you a bit of trial and error before you master the subway or bus ride and can easily move about the city like a true native.
 Buying a MetroCard is the best way to make sure you can board certain modes of public transit and get around NYC.

 Are you planning a day of hopping from place to place to see the sights?
-Stow your belongings with our New York city bag storage service and see amazing places like Central Park.
+Stow your belongings with our NYC luggage storage facilities and see amazing places like Central Park.
 Or consider a ride on the Staten Island Ferry!

 How to get around New York City by train

 There are a total of 472 train stations in NYC, 470 of these stations are open 24 hours a day.
 While some are wheelchair accessible, many of the smaller, older stations are not accessibility friendly.
 While this guide covers some of the bigger train stations in NYC, it does not cover all 472, most of the bigger stations are the ones that visitors will most likely be passing through.

 Address: 393 7th Avenue, New York, NY 10001

 The Pennsylvania Station New York City is one of the biggest stations in NYC.
 It is for Amtrak trains and is open 24 hours.
 There is one mobility accessible entrance with an elevator for wheelchairs located at the corner of 7th Avenue and 31st Street at the NJ Transit concourse.

 Address: 89 E. 42nd Street, New York, NY 10017